 It doesn’t take a CFO to understand the bottom-line benefits of dispensing with all that fragmented and ultimately redundant architecture.
 When Software-as-a-Service CMS platforms arrived, the bell had begun to toll – loudly – for on-prem infrastructures.

 So exactly how does a SaaS CMS solution conserve costs, both immediately and over time?
 It’s a lengthy list:

-The sunk costs of SaaS product are very lean compared to on-premise solutions, since upfront spend is minimized and costs are spread over time.
+The sunk costs of even the best SaaS CMS products are very lean compared to on-premise solutions, since upfront spend is minimized and costs are spread over time.
 Expensive capital outlays that once went toward servers and network equipment are transformed into a monthly operating expense that’s stable and predictable.

 The cost-cutting goes further, though, when you consider everything that’s necessary for the care and feeding of an on-prem infrastructure.
 Though SaaS subscriptions can sometimes appear expensive at first glance, the savings from not having to maintain hardware and networks, or hire full-time developers and IT staff, make them economical.

-For organizations that aren’t quite ready to rip-and-replace existing architecture and legacy systems, a worthy SaaS CMS should be able to integrate smoothly with these and many of the third-party apps and tools that might be in place.
+For organizations that aren’t quite ready to rip-and-replace existing architecture and legacy systems, worthy SaaS CMS vendors should be able to integrate their web SaaS CMS smoothly with these and many of the third-party apps and tools that might be in place.
 This can include existing databases, which can mitigate the data migration costs associated with moving to a new platform.